muratk3n/thirdwave/en/README.md

 Lightning.. what a joke.
 Layers upon layers of crud.

-Bitcoin is the COBOL of cryptocurrencies!!
+Bitcoin is the COBOL of cryptocurrencies? 😶

 "@patrickluberus